fandipres/fandipres/README.md

 - Hi, I’m @fandipres 👋.
-- I like to write anything on my personal blog at <a href="fandipres.my.id" target="_blank">fandipres.my.id</a>.
+- I love to share my knowledge at <a href="hobingoding.com" target="_blank">hobingoding.com</a>.
-- Prefer to writing than talking, but I'm must be trying to talk right?
+- Prefer to writing than talking, but we must be trying to talk right?
-- Do it right, be bright.

 <!---
 fandipres/fandipres is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.